Concerns over Chinese involvement in 5G wireless networks: Netherlands

 In April 2019, Dutch telecom KPN said that it would select a Western supplier to build its core 5G mobile network, making it one of the first European operators to eliminate Huawei.
 On 15 October 2020, KPN said in a statement that it will "collaborate with Ericsson" for the implementation of its core 5G technology.
 The US government had expressed fears that if KPN's 5G backbone contained Huawei equipment it would be vulnerable to spying by the Chinese state.

 In March 2021, Reuters reported that Amsterdam-based telecom and pay TV company United Group is considering removal of Huawei equipment from its networks.
 United Group's operations are primarily in Bulgaria, Croatia, Slovenia, Greece, and Serbia.
 United Group's CEO said that "switching to something that is more US-approved is the right approach" although he is concerned about the costs associated with doing so.

 France

 In January 2020, the head of France's cybersecurity agency ANSSI said his agency had not uncovered any evidence of Huawei spying through its equipment in Europe.
 In June 2020, ANSSI informed French telecommunications companies that they would not be allowed to renew licenses for 5G equipment made from Huawei after 2028.

 Germany

 In March 2019, Germany's Federal Network Agency announced that all wireless networks, including 5G and all other standards, will be subject to heightened security requirements.
 This includes mandatory security testing by the Federal Office for Information Security before equipment is deployed, and operators being required to report any abnormalities.
 Operators are also being encouraged to source equipment from multiple vendors.

+In September 2023, Germany's Interior Ministry proposed to ban critical components from Huawei and ZTE from its 5G mobile network by 2026 through a staggered approach to limit disruption.